Takoma (Washington, D.C.): Transportation

 The neighborhood is served by the Takoma station on the Washington Metro.

 Education

-District of Columbia Public Schools operates public schools.
-Takoma Education Campus (K-8 school) and Coolidge High School are the public schools of the area, and located in Takoma, D.C.
+The District of Columbia Public Schools operates public schools.
+Takoma Education Campus (K-8 school) and Calvin Coolidge High School are the public schools of the area.

-District of Columbia Public Library operates the Takoma Park Neighborhood Library.
+The District of Columbia Public Library operates the Takoma Park Neighborhood Library.
 It was the first neighborhood library in Washington, D.C., and a Carnegie library.
-Washington Adventist University (formerly Columbia Union College—1960-2010) is the only graduate university in Takoma Park, and the only graduate institution in Montgomery County, Maryland.

-EF International Languages Center Washington, D.C., a private English school for foreign students, is located in Takoma.